-We regularly speak to MBO trial users or subscription owners who import business data for the following applications:
+We regularly speak to MapBusinessOnline trial users or subscription owners who import business data for the following applications:

 · Residential listings for voter canvasing.
 These data layers tend to be large and reflect densely populated areas.
-Campaign workers go door to door to inform or simply speak with voters based on address datasets imported into MBO.
+Campaign workers go door to door to inform or simply speak with voters.
+Their address tracking is managed through address datasets imported into MapBusinessOnline.
 Imported data is used to generate target lists and routes.

-· Retail display or end cap placements.
-Large retailers let third-party inventory providers manage their own displays.
-Many are outsourced to display management firms.
-These MBO users have to track where displays have been located by retailer, the dates of expiration, and other pertinent campaign data.
-Often display specific maintenance reps are routed to these locations based on a timed schedule.
+· Retail display or end-cap placements.
+Large retailers let third-party inventory providers manage their own retail displays.
+Many retailers outsourced stock management to display management firms.
+These third-party inventory management providers use MapBusinessOnline to track where displays are located by retailer, the expiration dates, and other pertinent campaign data.
+Often display specific maintenance reps are routed to these locations based on a weekly schedule.

-· Guess who conducts a lot of market analysis using MBO?
+· Guess who conducts a lot of market analysis using Map Business Online?
 Dentists and orthodontists.
 I suspect they tend to analyze the demographics of groups of ZIP codes, looking for expendable income and children of a certain age.
-So, ZIP code imports and ZIP code market areas of interest, are commonly subjected to a market analysis to determine new potential areas for expansion.
-Fortunately for me, my kids both have pretty good nice teeth.
+So, ZIP code imports and ZIP code marketing areas, are commonly subjected to market analysis to determine new potential areas for expansion.
+Fortunately for me, and my family budget, my kids both have pretty nice teeth.

-· At MBO we get calls from Banks all the time.
+· At MapBusinessOnline we get calls from Banks all the time.
 These could be from smaller banks or credit unions or larger financial institutions.
 These guys will import client data and prospect data for marketing campaigns or for analysis.
-But they’ll also import home or business location address data with associated assessment values or business based values.
+But they’ll also import home or business location address data with associated assessment values or business-based values.
 Such data can provide banks with a visualization of their loan pools and associated risks.

 · Similar to banks, Realtors will view residential and business address databases.
-For realtors these home locations are actually inventory records.
+For realtors, these home locations are actually inventory records.
 If you’ve shopped for a house lately you’re familiar with the accuracy limitations of Zillow and other real estate websites.
 Houses of interest are suddenly “sale pending.”
 In some cases, later you’ll find out the sale fell through.
 Open houses come and go.
 Sometimes it helps to maintain your own portfolio of properties.
 MapBusinessOnline can provide support for such analysis.

-· Marketing Agencies use MBO to manage their campaigns by location.
+· Marketing Agencies use MapBusinessOnline to manage their campaigns by location.
 Think about newspaper ads.
 How does one track all of those retail ads shoved into the Sunday papers?
-Well they are tracked, and mapping applications help because a user can initiate, monitor, and assess campaigns by ZIP code map.
-Store traffic records are also tracked and compared against campaign ads and discounts to determine the most effective ads.
+Well they are tracked, and mapping applications help because a user can initiate, monitor, and assess campaigns by a ZIP code map.
+Store traffic records are also tracked and compared against campaign ad placements and discount redemptions to determine the most effective ads.